jcarlos-prieto/niliBOX/resources/DEVELOPMENT.md

 </RCC>
 ```

-### Client & Config
+### Client
-The structure of a client and config resources are identical.
-They both provide the user interface of the application and the configuration screen.
+The client provides the user interface of the application and the configuration screen.
 The main file and entry point for the resource is the file `main.qml`.
 This file is written in QML language and Javascript and describes the user interface and its behaviour.

 You can find a QML language reference [here](https://doc.qt.io/archives/qt-6.7/qmlreference.html).
 The Javascript sections support ECMAScript6 standard.
 It is not the purpose of this file to provide a tutorial about QML or Javascript and it will be assumed that you are familiar with both languages.
 You may check the source code of the drivers included in *niliBOX* to get familiar with the ways of working.